 Look for patterns that make these numbers go up or down.
 If an email receives a high number of unsubscribes, then try something different the next time.
 However, be aware that a certain number of people will unsubscribe from each email, which will grow as your email list grows.
 This is normal, so don’t get discouraged.

 You may be wondering why I’m lecturing you on email marketing when I clearly have no email sign-ups on my website?
-The truth is I don’t have as much time as I use to for consulting work, so building an email list for this business isn’t a priority.
-However, email marketing is extremely important for my online store and sales always peak when I send out an email campaign.
-Repeat orders are largely driven by email marketing.
+The truth is I receive enough freelance work from SEO and referrals, so building an email list for this business isn’t a priority.
+However, email marketing was extremely important when I had an online store and sales would always peak when I sent out an email campaign.
+Repeat orders were largely driven by email marketing.
 Selling more to existing customers is a sure-fire way to grow revenue.

 Email marketing truly is one of the best ways for your small business to grow.
 It takes time to build an engaged audience, but it will be worth it and is your best defence against competitors and noisy social media channels.